SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 #### OpenTelemetry Collector doesn't read logs from the beginning of files

 This is done by design.
-We are not going to read logs from time before the collection has been installed.
+We are not going to read logs from before the collection has been installed.

 In order to keep old behavior (can result in logs duplication for some cases), please use the following configuration: